 You can find our latest posts on this page.
 Click on the calendar to review postings from prior periods and remember to check back here often!

-Join Boy Scouts, Cub Scouts, and Girl Scouts from local troops, along with local High School Air Force JROTC and the Richmond Police Explorers on Memorial Day, Monday May 29th, 2017 in a moving recognition of our fallen heroes, including:
+Join Boy Scouts, Cub Scouts, and Girl Scouts from local troops, along with De Anza High School Air Force JROTC, the Richmond Police Explorers, and cadets from the Oakland Military Institute on Memorial Day, Monday May 29th, 2017 in a moving recognition of our fallen heroes, including:

 • Opening Flag Raising Ceremony at 8:00 a.m.